 Other payables and accrued expenses

 Current maturities of long-term debt and finance lease obligations

 Total current liabilities

-Long-term debt, less current portion and debt discount
+Long-term debt and finance lease obligations, less current portion and debt discount

 Other non-current liabilities:

 Commitments and contingencies

 Common stock, $0.01 par value; 200,000 shares authorized; 82,183 and 80,603 shares issued as of January 2, 2021 and December 28, 2019, respectively; 81,239 and 79,678 shares outstanding as of January 2, 2021 and December 28, 2019, respectively